Lunar south pole: Illumination

 NASA simulation of the lunar south pole illumination in 2025 in steps of 2 hours.
 The teal rings are in steps of 2° ≈ 60.6 km.

 The lunar south pole features a region with crater rims exposed to near-constant solar illumination, yet the interior of the craters are permanently shaded from sunlight.
 The area's illumination was studied using high-resolution digital models produced from data by the Lunar Reconnaissance Orbiter.
 The lunar surface can also reflect solar wind as energetic neutral atoms.
 On average, 16% of these atoms have been protons that vary based on location.
 These atoms have created an integral flux of backscattered hydrogen atoms due to the reflected amount of plasma that exists on the surface of the Moon.
-They also reveal the line boundary and the magnetic dynamics within the regions of these neutral atoms on the Moon' surface.
+They also reveal the line boundary and the magnetic dynamics within the regions of these neutral atoms on the Moon's surface.

 Cold traps

 Cold traps are some of the important places on the lunar south pole region in terms of possible water ice and other volatile deposits.
 Cold traps can contain water and ice that were originally from comets, meteorites and solar wind-induced iron reduction.
-From experiments and sample readings, scientists were able to confirm that cold traps do contain ice.
+From experiments and sample readings, scientists were able to confirm that cold traps contain ice.
 Hydroxyl has also been found in these cold traps.
 The discovery of these two compounds has led to the funding of missions focusing primarily on the lunar poles using global-scale infrared detection.
-The ice stays in these traps because of the thermal behavior of the Moon that are controlled by thermophysical properties such as scattered sunlight, thermal re-radiation, internal heat and light given off by the Earth.
+The ice stays in these traps because of the thermal behavior of the Moon that is controlled by thermophysical properties such as scattered sunlight, thermal re-radiation, internal heat and light given off by the Earth.

 Magnetic surface

 There are areas of the Moon where the crust is magnetized.
 This is known as a magnetic anomaly due to the remnants of metal iron that was emplaced by the impactor that formed the South Pole–Aitken basin (SPA basin).
 However, the concentration of iron that is thought to be in the basin was not present in the mappings, as they could be too deep in the Moon's crust for the mappings to detect.
-Or the magnetic anomaly is caused by another factor that does not involve metallic properties.
+Alternatively, the magnetic anomaly may be caused by another factor that does not involve metallic properties.
 The findings were proven inadequate due to the inconsistencies between the maps that were used, and also, they were not able to detect the magnitude of the magnetic fluctuations at the Moon's surface.